dattalab/moseq2-app/README.md

 To get started,
 - Copy the moseq2-notebook jupyter (`.ipynb`) file to a parent directory that contains your recorded sessions folders.
-- Start your specified conda environment.
+- Start your specified conda environment (if you haven't already).
 - Run the Jupyter Notebook.